zzeligg/zlocalize/README.md

 ### 1. Attached Translations

-This method stores the translation of values in a separate model (rightfully) called `Translation`.
+This method stores the translation of values in a separate model (judiciously) called `Translation`.

 Any model can have multiple translated values in multiple locales attached to